 Writing is bliss.
 Turning it into a career is hard.
 What makes it easier–even possible–are other writers.
-Beyond creative companionship, writers help each other in a multitude of practical ways: providing feedback on manuscripts, critiquing queries and book blurbs, assisting with marketing, setting up useful workshops and conferences, offering advice and mentorship, etc. The list is astonishing long, the hearts behind it huge.
+Beyond creative companionship, writers help each other in a multitude of practical ways: providing feedback on manuscripts, critiquing queries and book blurbs, assisting with marketing, setting up useful workshops and conferences, offering advice and mentorship, etc. The list is astonishingly long, the hearts behind it huge.

 Because of my academic background and mindset, I’m drawn to problem solving and research.
 When I became a member of our tribe, I noticed certain questions and issues kept popping up on authors’ forums.
 So, I started writing articles as my service to our mystery writing community.
-In turn, my ability to do so is rendered possible by the generosity of busy industry professionals who lend their time and expertise to patiently answer my quesitons.
+In turn, my ability to do so is rendered possible by the generosity of busy industry professionals who lend their time and expertise to patiently answer my questions.

 I’ve posted a few of my articles here.
 They were originally published in the Guppy e-newletter, First Draft, a font of practical wisdom, btw, exclusively available to members of this Sisters in Crime’s Chapter.
 My hope is you find information below that makes your author’s journey a little smoother and sweeter.
 Bon voyage!